Cold Avocado and Green Pea Soup

 - 1 teaspoon good-quality curry powder

-- 3 cups rice milk, or as needed
+- 3 cups plain unsweetened nondairy milk of your choice, or as needed

 - Salt and freshly ground pepper to taste